Notices

 The Methodist Church Learning Network

 The role of the Learning Network is to equip and resource the Church through a wide range of learning and development opportunities.
 The Learning Network works together connexionally, on national projects, and in regional teams, in delivering regional training and learning events.
-The Learning Network comprises of 10 Learning Network regions.
-Each region has a regional coordinator and a team of Learning & Development Officers with a variety of specialist skills.

 FREE TELEPHONE PRAYER AND NEWS